confirm/PhpZabbixApi/UPGRADE-3.0.md

 ReST RPC API.
 In order to give you more flexibility, you can provide your own pre-configured client or pass custom options to the built-in client.

+## Authentication token caching

+Unless it is explicitly configured, the `ZabbixApi` class does not provide filesystem based caching for the authentication token anymore.
+It implements the `TokenCacheAwareInterface` interface, which declares the `setTokenCache()` method for this purpose.
+It accepts an instance of [PSR-6](https://www.php-fig.org/psr/psr-6/) `\Psr\Cache\CacheItemPoolInterface`, this way you can choose between a [wide variety](https://packagist.org/providers/psr/cache-implementation) of standardized caching backends for the authentication token.